DBCLS

 get_MIE_file

-Get metadata file with ShEx schema, RDF and SPARQL examples for a database
+Get metadata file containing ShEx schema and SPARQL examples for a specific database.
+Use this first before writing queries.

 get_sparql_endpoints